espocrm/documentation/docs/administration/dynamic-logic.md

 ## Misc

 To determine whether a record is being created, check whether an ID is empty.
 It can be useful to hide some fields when a record not yet created or to show some panel with instructions described in a note.

+Dynamic logic is applied only in the frontend.
+If you need to perform dynamic validation in the backend, consider additionally using an API Before-Save script.